Updated as of March 2020

 There are tons of lists out there for the best Visual Studio Code extensions.
-Most are focused on general productivity or front-end development, with very few recommendations for .NET Core/C#.
-For that reason I decided to put this list together to help out anyone else using it for the same reason.
+Most are focused on general productivity or front-end development, with very few recommendations for .NET Core and C# specifically.
+That’s why I decided to put this list together.

 So this list will be especially useful for developers migrating from Visual Studio 2017 who want to make the transition a bit smoother.
 These extensions bridge the gap by addressing needs in the areas of debugging, keyboard shortcuts, testing, documentation, build options, and source countrol.

 #1: C# for Visual Studio Code

 The C# extension is the starting point if you want to write for .NET Core in VSCode.
 It brings with it many features that a Visual Studio developer will expect such as Intellisense, syntax highlighting, debugging, and more.
 Code automatically recommends it when you open a C# project, so all you need to do is click Install.

 Omnisharp: Restart Service command.

 #2: Visual Studio Keymap

 Anyone who’s spent time learning and mastering keyboard shortcuts in Visual Studio will feel lost when starting out with VSCode.
 Visual Studio Keymap brings you as close as possible to the mappings from Visual Studio, with the exception of functionality that isn’t supported in VSCode.

 #3: .NET Core Test Explorer

 .NET Core is built around a powerful CLI.
 The

 dotnet test command is no exception to this with its configuration parameters.
 Sometimes though, it’s nice to have a visual hierarchy of the tests. .NET Core Test Explorer does just that by adding a view to Explorer that displays all the tests in the solution in a tree or flat layout.

 The extension still needs some work to achieve parity with Test Explorer, but it’s definitely worth adding to your extension toolkit.

 #4: C# XML Documentation

 The triple-forward-slash keyboard shortcut in Visual Studio, which adds a template for documenting a method, doesn’t exist in VSCode unless you install this extension.
 This shortcut is a time saver that most .NET developers have adopted as a de-facto standard for writing method comments in Visual Studio.

 #5: .NET Core Tools